10 Shopping Tools to Try This Holiday Season (and Every Day)

 Just because a cashback service has a deal for a certain site doesn’t exactly mean it’s worth shopping on.
 In my experience, this is especially true of less established travel sites.
 Recently, I noticed that Capital One Shopping (formerly Wikibuy) suggested a different hotel booking site when I was using Expedia.
 While the price was better, Googling this new-to-me platform revealed some less than complimentary reviews.
 Now, I’m not saying that this other site would have definitely been a bad idea or that Capital One Shopping was wrong to even suggest it — I’m just advising that you do your own research on retailers you may be unfamiliar with just to make sure you’re actually comfortable buying from them.

 Finally, while everyone loves saving money and scoring a good deal, it’s always important to ensure that you’re not just buying items because you have an offer for them.
 Similarly, if buying something will require you to hold a balance on your credit card, you’ll definitely be losing on the deal.
 Therefore, before letting yourself be tempted by any of these offers, make sure that the item you’re buying is a good purchase and that you can afford it.

-Believe it or not, you may not need to get up in the middle of the night or wait in the cold for the best deals this holiday season.
-Instead, you can stay at home and let these shopping tools help you score cash back and other rewards.
-Plus, while some of these platforms might have enhanced offers for Black Friday, all of these options can still be used year-round!
-With that, have a happy and frugal holiday season.
+Unless you’re supporting a small business that only offers a brick-and-mortar component, it’s probably best to skip in-person shopping this year.
+Instead, you can stay at home and let these shopping tools help you score cashback and other rewards.
+Plus, while some of these platforms might have enhanced offers for the season, all of these options can still be used year-round!
+With that, have a happy and frugal holiday.